cocos/cocos-docs/en/scripting/ccclass.md

 console.log(obj.getName());    // "rect"
 ```

-## Attributes
+## Properties

-Attributes are special instance variables that can be displayed in the **Inspector** panel and can also be serialized.
+Properties are special instance variables that can be displayed in the **Inspector** panel and can also be serialized.

 ### Properties and Constructors

-The attribute **not required** is defined in the constructor.
-Before the constructor is called, the attribute has been assigned a default value and can be accessed in the constructor.
-If the default value of the attribute cannot be provided when defining the `ccclass` and needs to be obtained at runtime, you can also re-assign the default value to the attribute in the constructor.
+The properties **are not required** to be defined in the constructor.
+Before the constructor is called, the property will have been assigned a default value and can be accessed in the constructor.
+If the default value of the property aren't provided when defining with the typescript initializer and needs to be obtained at runtime, you can also explicitly assign the default value to the property in the constructor.

 ```typescript
 class Sprite {